Table Of Contents_

 The best drop leaf table is the East West Furniture Dublin Table.
 This drop table features a 42” diameter, quite large for a round-style table.
 It’s made of Asian Hardwood and has an elegant, yet classic design that works in just about any space.
+If you need more culinary tools, then read our best kitchen products guide.

 That in mind, to find the best drop leaf table we made sure that all of our selections featured folding sides that help conserve space when they’re not in use.
 Why?
 They’re excellent for small living areas where space is limited, such as a studio apartment or starter home.
 Moreover, our top picks are made of durable solid wood materials, in a variety of styles.
 Keep reading to learn more about our top picks.